Advanced Rules

 This page explains obscure rules that apply under rare circumstances.
 See How to Play for basic rules.

-player requests: Some celebrity goos are requested by players, who may provide merely a name or fill in the goo with a clue, source image, and/or gooed image.
-Players are not allowed to guess at their own requests, which can affect their regular season score.
-Scott will hold a request until the bonus goos after the season ends if a player asks.
-Normally, no more than one goo per player is published per season, but Scott is open to suggestions for entire themes featuring five goos.
+player creations: Some celebrity goos are created by players, who may provide merely a name or fill in the goo with a clue, source image, and/or gooed image.
+Players are not allowed to guess at their own creations, which can affect their score.
+See the "Create a Goo" page for more information.

 fictional characters: Goos are never fictional characters.
 If you recognize a movie or television character in the image, the correct answer is usually the actor shown.
 Although the goo is always a real person, the source image might be a dramatization of that person, such as a historical figure represented by a model in costume today.
 Use the category and clue as context to decipher the correct answer.
 Some goos may be real people whose lives have become largely fictionalized through folklore, such as Robin Hood and King Arthur.
 (Note: Some early goos were fictional characters, such as Mickey Mouse.
 Scott decided in 2009 not to create any more goos of fictional characters.)